gspindles/mj-score-eval/README.md

 The patterns are split into 13 broad category.
 Within each category [0] are families [0.0] of patterns [0.0.0].
 When scoring, you can match patterns across multiple families, but only one pattern match from each family, so pick the highest points pattern match from that family!
 For example, suppose a hand satisfies `Self Drawn : 5` and `Three Kongs : 120`, then lesser patterns such as `One Kongs : 5` and `Two Kong : 20` from the same family in `Pungs and Kongs` category do not get counted, unless specifically noted otherwise.

 Hands may satisfies paterns from multiple families, thus scoring the sum of points from each individual patterns.
 However, this additive scoring caps at a maximum of 320 points limit.
 There are quite a few patterns, called `Limit Hands`, that rewards points beyond this 320 points limit.
 However, they are their own cap - creating a hand that satisfies multiple limit patterns will simply score the highest point value among them.
-For example, a hand satisfying `All Honor Pungs : 320` and `Big Four Winds : 400` will simly rewards the higher value of 400 point.
+For example, a hand satisfying `All Honor Pungs : 320` and `Big Four Winds : 400` will simly reward the higher value of 400 point.

 ---